An electrical engineering perspective on naturality in computational physics: Natural differential operators in the discrete setting

-First, let us consider abstract simplicial complexes and their geometric realizations in a very concrete sense in terms of finite element data structures.
-Given a triangulated $n$-dimensional manifold $\Omega$ (with boundary) embedded in $\mathbb{R}^n$, we can define two data structures, together characterizing the \emph{geometric realization} of the arising simplicial complex \citep{Gross}.
-Namely, these are the lists of globally numbered vertices of the simplicial complex and their Cartesian coordinates in $n$-tuples $x_i$
+Given a triangulated $n$-dimensional manifold $\Omega$ (with boundary) embedded in $\mathbb{R}^n$, we can define two data structures, together characterizing the \emph{geometric realization} of the arising simplicial complex.
+Namely, these are the lists of globally numbered vertices

 and the list of $n$-simplices given in terms of the global node numbering of the vertices